 About Tangoheart Quintet

 Since 1999, Tangoheart Quintet has been the premier tango ensemble in the Pacific Northwest.
 The quintet is an authentic classic orquesta typica with piano, contrabajo, string section, and the bandoneon, the Argentine instrument with its emblematic tango sound.
 The group is led by Port Townsend’s Bertram Levy, who has spent the last quarter century immersed in the Argentine tango.
-Since 2005, he has spent much of his time studying the bandoneon in Buenos Aires where he studies at the Conservatorio Manuel de Falla with the great Rodolfo Daluisio, and from where he brings back fresh material for the group.
+Since 2005, he has spent much of his time studying the bandoneon in Buenos Aires at the Conservatorio Manuel de Falla with the great Rodolfo Daluisio, and brings back fresh material for the group.
 The group’s driving bass lines belong to jazz arranger, performer and longtime tanguero Andy Carr on the piano and the great Todd Gowers, Seattle’s bassist for all seasons.
 The string section includes world music specialist Ruthie Dornfeld on violin and long time Seattle Symphony assistant principal violist, Dorothy Shapiro, on viola.

 Bertram Levy - Bandoneon & MUSICAL DIRECTOR